ibm-cloud-docs/activity-tracker/ibm-internal-only/at_new.md

 3. Customer approves the provider's request.

     This action generates an AT event (`svc.gateway-provider-request.approve` or `svc.gateway-provider-request.denied`) in the customer account.

+To correlate all events, the field `id` should be set with a unique identifier that all events in a trail must include.

 ![Pattern 2](images/pattern2.png "Pattern 2")